MoAly98/mellowgate/README.md

 #### Testing
 - Add unit tests for all new functionality using pytest
 - Ensure all tests pass before submitting changes: `make test`
-- Maintain comprehensive test coverage across core modules
-- Use descriptive test names and docstrings explaining what each test validates
+- Use descriptive test names and clear test organization
-- Organize tests into logical test classes
 - Test both success cases and error conditions
 - Use fixtures for common test setup
-- Generate detailed coverage reports with `make test-cov`

 #### Documentation
 - Update docstrings when changing function signatures